 Dr. Brown then elaborated on the differences between hedonic happiness—the pursuit of pleasure and avoidance of pain in one’s own selfish parameters, with the Aristotelian concept of Eudaimonia, which defines happiness as a byproduct of ethical and virtuous functioning within one’s role as an interdependent member of their respective community.
 In Dr. Brown’s version of Buddhist Economics, this concept of Eudaimonia is placed together with the fundamental Buddhist concept of detachment from hedonism, leading to her conclusion that achieving self-realization, living a worthy life, and contributing to one’s community while caring for nature are to be exercised in tandem to create lasting happiness.
 According to Dr. Brown, measurement indicators for this form of happiness have been created, and subsequently can be incorporated into global economic modeling.

-Using the Buddhist Economics framework, Dr. Brown’s team is developing a new measure of economic performance based on the quality of life, and estimating it for state of California.
+Using the Buddhist Economics framework, Dr. Brown’s team is developing a new measure of economic performance based on the quality of life, and estimating it for the state of California.
 This index integrates measurements of inequality and environmental degradation as well as value of non-market activities and consumption to provide an inclusive measurement of sustainable economic performance to evaluate our economic performance and to guide policy.
 On this note, Dr. Brown concluded her presentation, stating that by placing focus on the factors that create happiness, rather than those that are merely conducive to financial growth, rich countries can trigger the change required to reduce economic injustice.

 Dr. Brown’s presentation, “What Is Human Nature?
 Its Role in Structuring Buddhist Economics,” was masterfully delivered, effectively prompting discussion on how existing free-market ideology can be modified to increase equality and environmental protection.